-Learning how to move to New York City is essential before you actually make the leap.
-The ins and outs of apartment hunting, broker’s fees, restrictive moving rules, huge deposits and the relative affordability and desirability of various New York neighborhoods reaches a level of complexity that makes even seasoned New Yorkers dizzy.
+Learning how to move to New York City is essential before you leap.
+The ins and outs of apartment hunting, broker’s fees, restrictive moving rules, huge deposits, and the relative affordability and desirability of various New York neighborhoods reach a level of complexity that makes even seasoned New Yorkers dizzy.

 So it’s time to start learning.
 This guide will take you from the fantasy of a glorious Manhattan apartment to the reality of moving to NYC.

-If you are truly ready to actually relocate to make your dream a reality, you are going to need a little advice.
-This is a huge move, and one that comes with a unique set of challenges.
+If you are truly ready to relocate to make your dream a reality, you are going to need a little advice.
+This is a huge move and one that comes with a unique set of challenges.
 This ultimate guide will bring you from noob to expert pretty quickly.

 Build Up a Cash Cushion

 Capital is king in the Big Apple.
-Moving to New York City takes the courage of your convictions, an unshakable faith in your mettle and a hefty savings account.
+Moving to New York City takes the courage of your convictions, unshakable faith in your mettle, and a hefty savings account.
 Or trust fund.
 Or your parents’ Visa.
-Just make sure you have some money in the bank to fall back on, if you don’t have a job lined up.
+Just make sure you have some money in the bank to fall back on if you don’t have a job lined up.

 Figuring out how to move to NYC comes with a steep financial learning curve.
 Master it before you take the plunge.

 Know the Layout